Assistant Professor

 About

 Yehezkel (Sandy) Berkovski joined the department in 2005, right after obtaining his DPhil degree from the University of Oxford.
-His research interests straddle the issues in ethics, moral psychology, philosophy of science, and metaphysics.
-Currently he explores the implications of the naturalistic stance for the notions of moral respect, humiliation, and metaphysical explanation.
-He also maintains interest in neo-Fregeanism and early positivism.
+His research interests straddle problems in philosophy of language, moral psychology, and metaphysics.
+Currently he is thinking about hypocrisy, imperatives, debunking arguments, and fatalism.
 His work has been published in a number of journals, including Australasian Journal of Philosophy, Philosophical Studies, Synthese, Philosophy, Ratio, Southern Journal of Philosophy, Philosophia, Theoria, Acta Analytica, Intellectual History Review, and Logique et Analyse.
-His hobbies include yoga, Proust, and classical music.
+His hobbies include yoga, Proust, and skiing.

 Sample publications